senchalabs/docs-i18n/guides/views/README.md

         }
     });

-Our applyBorder function is called internally any time the border configuration is set or changed, including when the component is first instantiated.
+The applyBorder function is called internally any time the border configuration is set or changed, including when the component is first instantiated.
 This is the best place to put any code that transforms an input value.
-In this case we're going to take the border width passed in an return a CSS border specification string.
+In this case we take the border width passed in and return a CSS border specification string.

 This means that when we set the view's border config to 10, our applyBorder function will make sure that we transform that value to '10px solid red'.
-The apply function is totally optional but note that you must **return** a value from it or nothing will happen.
+The apply function is optional, but note that you must **return** a value from it or nothing will happen.

-The updateBorder function is called *after* the applyBorder function has had a chance to transform the value, and is usually used to modify the DOM, send AJAX requests or perform any other kind of processing.
-In our case we're just getting the view's element and updating the border style using {@link Ext.dom.Element#setStyle setStyle}.
-This means that every time setBorder is called our DOM will immediately be updated to reflect the new style.
+The updateBorder function is called *after* the applyBorder function has transformed the value, and is usually used to modify the DOM, to send AJAX requests, or to perform any other kind of processing.
+In our case we are getting the view's element and updating the border style using {@link Ext.dom.Element#setStyle setStyle}.
+This means that every time setBorder is called, the DOM is immediately updated to reflect the new style.

-Here's an example of the new view in action.
-Click the Code Editor button to see the source - basically we just create an instance of the new view and dock a {@link Ext.field.Spinner spinner field} at the top, allowing us to change the border width by tapping the spinner buttons.
-We hook into the Spinner's {@link Ext.field.Spinner#event-spin spin} event and call our view's new setBorder function from there:
+The following code is an example of the new view in action.
+Click the Code Editor button to see the source - basically we created an instance of the new view and docked a {@link Ext.field.Spinner spinner field} at the top, allowing us to change the border width by tapping the spinner buttons.
+We then hooked into the Spinner's {@link Ext.field.Spinner#event-spin spin} event and called our view's new setBorder function from there:

     @example preview
     //as before